 Smart lighting, speakers and even televisions are now available for the garden, along with smart irrigation systems from the likes of Rachio, and smart security cameras and flood lights from Nest, Vivint and Ring.

-All of this equipment can be packed up when you move, but with gardens and outside spaces varying in terms of size, style and layout, taking everything — especially something like a smart irrigation system — could be more effort than it's worth.
+All of this equipment can be packed up when you move, but with gardens and outside spaces varying in terms of size, style and layout, taking everything with you when you move — especially something like a smart irrigation system — could be more effort than it's worth.

-Leaving connected devices behind may actually increase the value of your home to both buyers and renters, who equate a smart home as one that's 'move-in ready.'
+Leaving connected devices behind may actually increase the value of your home to both buyers and renters, who might consider a smart home as one that's 'move-in ready.'
 All the more reason to consider these options to add value to your home now, and for potential buyers in the future.

 Smart irrigation system